mjborys/departure-board/README.md

 Yarn: https://yarnpkg.com/

-To run the program, checkout the repository and from the departure-board in the command line enter "yarn run dev".
+To run the program, checkout the repository and build the departure-board and dependencies with

+>npm install
+>yarn

+the command line enter "yarn run dev".
 Per the package.json file, this will concurrently run a server (code in server.js) on port 5000 and a client (code in /client directory) on port 3000.